-Dr. William A. Petit, Jr. was sworn in for his first term in office as State Representative for the 22nd District on January 4, 2017 and proudly represents the 22nd General Assembly District covering the towns of Plainville and New Britain.
+Dr. William A. Petit, Jr. is serving in his second-term as State Representative for the 22nd General Assembly District which represents the towns of Plainville and New Britain.

 Dr. Petit grew up helping his father work the register in the Petit General Store on Whiting Street in Plainville before graduating from Plainville High School in 1974.
 He then attended Dartmouth College for his undergraduate degree, and then the University of Pittsburgh School of Medicine.
 He followed this with a residency at the Strong Memorial Hospital at the University of Rochester’s School of Medicine and Dentistry and a Fellowship in Endocrinology and Metabolism at the Yale University School of Medicine.

 Dr. Petit operated a private practice in Plainville from 1989-2007 with offices on East Street, North Washington Street, and Whiting Street.
 In 1997 he was selected to become the Medical Director of the Joslin Diabetes Center at New Britain General Hospital (now the Central Hospital of Connecticut).
 Dr. Petit also served as Plainville’s Director of Public Health from 1994-2008.